As a parent/caregiver, you can improve your relationship with your child, and become a source of strength.

 REFLECTION ACTIVITIES

 Researchers at Yale School of Public Health are testing free, individual online reflection activities to help parents/caregivers improve their connections with their LGBTQ+/questioning children.
 There are three brief, solo reflection activities, and all parents/caregivers can engage in them.
 There is an additional research study component for parents who are interested and eligible.
+Click here to participate in the study.

 PARENTS SUPPORTING PARENTS